 - 2 large tomatoes, chopped fine

-- Put the quartered onion, coconut powder, ginger and garlic pastes and powdered spices into a food processor and grind into a smooth paste using very small amounts of water if necessary.
+Put the quartered onion, coconut powder, ginger, garlic pastes, and powdered spices into a food processor and grind into a smooth paste using small amounts of water if necessary.

 Heat the oil in a deep pan over a medium heat.
 Add the paste to the hot oil and fry until the oil begins to separate from the masala (spice-onion paste).
 Stir frequently to prevent the masala from burning.

 Add the chicken and fry until pieces turn opaque white, about 8 minutes.

 Add coconut milk, green chilies (if using) and potatoes.
 Season with salt to taste.
 Stir well.

 Cook until the chicken and potatoes are done, about 15 minutes.
 This dish should have a medium-thick gravy; if it is too thick add a small amount of warm water and cook for a few minutes.
 If gravy is too thin, boil to thicken.

 Add chopped tomatoes and cook for 2 to 3 minutes.

 Turn heat off and gently spoon curry into a serving dish.
 Garnish with chopped fresh coriander leaves and serve with rice and a green salad or a simple vegetable side dish.